SmartTokenLabs/token-negotiator/README.md

 ### Active Negotiation of tokens

-This approach is designed to share tokens with the client when the end user has selected them via an token negotiator overlay web component loaded into the page.
+This approach embededs a html element which connects users to their tokens.

-To create an application using active negotiation first include the following html element into your page, this is where the token negotiator overlay will be embeded to connect with tokens.
+To start, first include the following html element into your page, this is where the token negotiator overlay will be embeded to connect with tokens.

 ````html
     <div className="overlay-tn"></div>